Direct polariton-to-electron tunneling in quantum cascade detectors operating in the strong light-matter coupling regime: Abstract

 \section{Abstract}

-We demonstrate mid-infrared quantum cascade detectors (QCD) operating in the strong light-matter coupling regime.
-They operate around $\lambda = 10\ \mu$m with a minimum Rabi splitting of 9.3 meV.
+Modern optoelectronic devices rely on cavity electrodynamics concepts for improved performances, embedding the medium hosting the electronic resonance in an optical cavity to enhance the light-matter coupling.
+This coupling rate is usually small compared to the electronic and photon energies.
+Despite several demonstrations, practical devices operating with much larger light-matter coupling strength, in the so-called strong light-matter coupling regime, are yet to be demonstrated as viable candidates.
+One of the main technological lock impeding their dissemination is the understanding of the carrier current extraction from strongly-coupled light-matter states.
+Here, we study this fundamental phenomenon in mid-infrared quantum cascade detectors (QCD) operating in the strong light-matter coupling regime.
+They operate around $\lambda$ = 10 $\mu$m with a minimum Rabi splitting of 9.3 meV.
 A simple model based on the usual description of transport in QCDs does not reproduce the polaritonic features in the photo-current spectra.
 On the contrary, a more refined approach, based on the semi-classical coupled modes theory, is capable to reproduce both optical and electrical spectra with excellent agreement.
 By correlating absorption/photo-response with the simulations, we demonstrate that - in this system - resonant tunneling from the polaritonic states is the main extraction mechanism.
 The dark intersubband states are not involved in the process, contrary to what happens in electrically injected polaritonic emitters.\\